 Randy & Judy

-Judy and Randall Bird purchased Paradise Inn in the spring of 2019; an 1800’s 10 room, two storey Inn located on the beautiful sandy shores of Lake Huron in Port Elgin Ontario.
-Both Judy and Randy have extensive experience with business and customer service and are excited for this new venture in the town they have owned a cottage for over 25yrs & now call home.
+Hi there!
+We are Judy and Randall Bird, owners of Paradise Inn; purchased in the spring of 2019; an 1800’s 10 room renovated and well appointed two storey Inn located on the beautiful sandy shores of Lake Huron in Port Elgin Ontario.
+We have extensive experience with business and customer service and are excited to provide a relaxing, comfortable beachfront hotel experience in Saugeen Shores.

-Originally called Paradise Grove, changing to Lakeview Inn years later and then subsequently to Edelweiss Motel; as the new owners they have chosen to re-name the hotel, now redefined since 1859, to be a combination of the original names - Paradise Inn as it has become their cherished piece of paradise.
+Originally called Paradise Grove, changing to Lakeview Inn years later and then subsequently to Edelweiss Motel; as the new owners we have chosen to re-name the hotel, now redefined since 1859, to be a combination of the original names - Paradise Inn as it has become our cherished piece of paradise.

 Did You Know?